SpaghettiBorgar/Einkaufsliste/README.md

 To edit items, react with the pencil icon, and send a message with the text to replace the item.
 Remove the reaction again to cancel.

 ## Running
 This bot is made with go, so you need to install the `go` toolchain to compile it.
+You need version **1.19**.

+Run `go mod tidy` once.

 Create an application and bot account in the discord developer portal.
 You need the "message content intent" so enable that.
+Make sure your bot has the permissions to send messages, read message history, delete messages, and add reactions

 Put the bot account token in a file called `token.secret` (Without the `Bot ` prefix).